unitaryfund/mitiq/docs/source/examples/pt_zne.md

 The known fault tolerant thresholds for stochastic noise are higher than coherent noise which makes the former a 'preferable' type of noise compared to the latter.
 To avoid dealing with coherent noise, Pauli twirling can be used to tailor coherent noise to incoherent noise.
 Same as Eq {math:numref}`depolarizing_noise_Paulis`, when a coherent noise channel is Pauli twirled, the noise channel can be described using Paulis after averaging over multiple Pauli twirled circuits.
 Refer to the [Pauli Twirling user guide](../guide/pt.md) for additional information.

 It is worth noting that the number of Pauli twirled circuits required to transform coherent noise to incoherent noise depends on the circuit used, noise stength, etc.

 Generally, the higher the number of generated twirled circuits, the better the result.
 Similarly, better results are obtained more quickly when the coherent noise strength is low.

 ## Using Pauli Twirling in Mitiq

+To demonstrate the differences in the two types of noise discussed in the previous section, we utilize ideal and noisy variations to a circuit comprising a CNOT gate and the functions available in the Pauli twirling module {mod}`.pt`.

 ```{code-cell} ipython3